monkrus/choose-book/README.md

-# choose-book
+# Recommenda a book using NearestNeighbors

-Book recommendation  using NearestNeighbors algorithm
+# Installation  `pip install scikit-learn`